Workplace Chemical Hazards & Occupational Renal Disease

 Who is At Risk for Occupational Renal Disease?

-Some examples of occupational products that can contribute to kidney damage and failure are benzene, organic solvents such as fuels, paints, and degreasing agents.
+Some examples of occupational chemical products that can contribute to kidney damage and failure are benzene, organic solvents such as fuels, paints, and degreasing agents.
 Agrochemicals such as fertilizers and pesticides can also cause kidney illness.
 Workplace exposures to heavy metals such as cadmium and lead are also known to cause toxic injury to the kidneys.

 How Does Dehydration Augment Occupational Kidney Damage?

 Drinking water when you work outside especially on hot days is important for kidney health.
 Water removes waste from your blood in the form of urine and helps to open your blood vessels so nutrients can reach your kidneys.
-When you are dehydrated, your kidneys have to work harder to remove waste and deliver nutrients.
+When you are dehydrated, your kidneys must work harder to remove waste and deliver nutrients.
 Mild dehydration causes fatigue and can impair some normal body functions.
 Severe dehydration can lead to kidney damage, so it’s important to drink enough when you work outside or exercise very hard, and especially in warm and humid weather.
 Frequent dehydration may lead to permanent kidney damage.

 Reading the Safety Data Sheet for the chemicals you work with and understanding the hazards you are working with is an important step in prevention of renal disease.